rutgerhofste/drought_app_v01/README.md

 Gorelick, N., Hancher, M., Dixon, M., Ilyushchenko, S., Thau, D., & Moore, R. (2017).
 Google Earth Engine: Planetary-scale geospatial analysis for everyone.
 Remote Sensing of Environment.

 Description:
-As input data I've used satelite imagery form  USGS Landsat 8 Collection 1 Tier 1 TOA Reflectance.
+As input data I've used satellite imagery form  USGS Landsat 8 Collection 1 Tier 1 TOA Reflectance.
 Using the latest available date (July 19th) and a lookback period of 90 days, I masked out clouds and shadows and create three images: 2019, 2018 and pre.
 The pre image is using data from 2014-2017.